| Upkeep and Maintenance An ounce of prevention will go a long way toward keeping

 heater, which can hamper performance, and draining a

+gallon or so helps remove the sediment.
 You should also periodically inspect your water heater

 burner.
 The flame under the heater should appear blue